 The ASD(R&E) organization chart including links to select leadership biographies and component websites.

-Senior Advisor to the Assistant Secretary of Defense for Research and Engineering (ASD(R&E))
+Principal Deputy, Assistant Secretary of Defense for Research and Engineering